 Environmental Management Structure

 In Japan, we have established an environmental management system (EMS) and are implementing comprehensive environmental preservation activities to deal with environmental risks and issues.
 Our Environmental Activities Working Group, which is a Group-wide organization, meets once a month to monitor the progress of environmental preservation activities.
 Also, to make sure the plan, do, check, action (PDCA) management approach is functioning, internal environmental audits are conducted periodically.
 We carry out "checks of environmental initiatives" on a nationwide basis in Japan and work to increase the effectiveness of our EMS.
 In addition, the Head of Environmental Affairs conducts reviews of these activities, confirms and assesses progress toward reaching objectives, and aims for continuing improvements.
-Reports are made to the CSR Committee regarding risks and opportunities related to environmental issues.
+Reports are made to the ESG Committee regarding risks and opportunities related to environmental issues.
 Our offices around the world are engaging in environmental initiatives.
 Our London headquarters building has maintained ISO 14001 certification since 2007 following an audit performed by a local accreditation body.
 In addition, it obtained ISO 50001 certification, a new international standard for energy management in 2015,

 Nomura Group Environmental Management Framework